-21. Capital Stock and Share Based Compensation Plans
+20. Capital Stock and Share-Based Compensation Plans

-Capital Stock - We have two classes of common shares, Common Voting Shares and Class A Common shares.
+Capital Stock - We have two classes of common shares, Common Voting shares and Class A Common shares.
 The Class A Common shares are only entitled to vote on the election of the greater of three or one-third of the directors and other matters as required by Ohio law.

 Share Repurchase Plan - Our board of directors authorized the repurchase of up to \$75 million of our Class A Common shares in 2010.
 We completed repurchases under the authorization in the third quarter of 2012.
-Under the authorization, we repurchased a total of \$75 million of shares at prices ranging from \$6.55 to \$11.33 per share, of which, \$23.6 million was repurchased in 2012.
+Under this authorization, we repurchased a total of \$75 million of shares at prices ranging from \$6.55 to \$11.33 per share.
+No additional shares may be repurchased pursuant to this authorization.

 In November 2012, our board of directors authorized a new repurchase program of up to \$100 million of our Class A Common shares through December 2014.
 Shares may be repurchased from time to time at management's discretion, either in the open market, through pre-arranged trading plans or in privately negotiated block transactions.
-The Company currently intends to fund approximately half of the buybacks from its cash balance and half using cash proceeds from the future exercise of employee stock options.
+Under the authorization, we repurchased a total of \$74 million of shares at prices ranging from \$10.83 to \$19.97 per share during 2013.

 Incentive Plans - On May 13, 2010, we adopted The E.W.
 Scripps Company 2010 Long-Term Incentive Plan (the "Plan") which terminates on February 15, 2020.
-The Plan permits the granting of Nonqualified Stock Options, Incentive Stock Options, Stock Appreciation Rights, Restricted Stock, Restricted Stock Units and Other Stock-Based Awards.
+The Plan permits the granting of incentive and nonqualified stock options, stock appreciation rights, restricted stock units (RSUs), restricted and unrestricted Class A Common shares and performance units to key employees and non-employee directors.
 Any shares previously granted under the 1997 Plan that are subsequently forfeited, terminated, settled in cash or used to satisfy tax withholding obligations become available for issuance under the 2010 Plan.

 We satisfy stock option exercises and vested stock awards with newly issued shares.
-As of December 31, 2012, 4.8 million shares were available for future stock compensation grants.
+As of December 31, 2013, 4.5 million shares were available for future stock compensation awards.